GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 ### StateChangedMessage

 `Message Events` are essential for communicating `state` changes within our individual `StateMachines`.
-The `StateChangedMessage` serves as a specialized `Message Event` for any `state` changes, and establishes a specific pattern for `state` transitions that is uniform across the game, ensuring clarity and reducing chances unexpected game behaviour.
+The `StateChangedMessage` serves as a specialized `Message Event` for any `state` changes, and establishes a specific pattern for `state` transitions that is uniform across the game, ensuring clarity and reducing chances of unexpected game behaviour.

 ```csharp
 using Akashic.Core.Messages;